manuelruder/fast-artistic-videos/README.md

 To benefit from faster execution times, a fast optical flow estimator is required.

-There are exsample scripts in our repository for either DeepFlow or FlowNet 2.0.
+There are example scripts in our repository for either DeepFlow or FlowNet 2.0.
 DeepFlow is slower but comes as a standalone executable and is therefore very easy to install.
 Execution time will still be a lot faster than with our optimization-based approach.
 Faster execution times can be reached with FlowNet 2.0 which runs on a GPU as well, given you have a sufficient fast GPU.
 FlowNet 2.0 was used for the experiments in our paper.

 #### DeepFlow setup instructions